 Stonewall Youth’s Speakers’ Bureau is made up of youth ages 21 and under who identify as GLBTQQIA.
 Members speak to audiences at schools, community organizations, social service agencies, and public events about their life experiences as LGBTQQIA youth, as well as present anti-oppression workshops on a variety of topics.
 Members of the Speakers’ Bureau learn how to facilitate workshops, plan events and also teaching tools such as popular education and theatre of the oppressed.
-Youth who want to participate in the Speakers’ Bureau will receive compensation for their time as well as weekly trainings.
+Youth who want to participate in the Speakers’ Bureau will receive training, and compensation for their time.

 If you are a teacher, a student, social worker, community member, or anyone who could use a training to improve your resources in your workplace, classroom or agency, we would be more than happy to set up a training for you.
 We create and facilitate anti-oppression workshops on a variety of topics, although we specialize on issues relevant to LGBTQQIA youth, such as (but not limited to):